lortimer/ryanheisler.com-vanilla/README.md

 1. Run `npm run build`
 2. Upload the contents of dist/public to the S3 bucket, overwriting or skipping anything that's already there.
+    1. Note: if you load up the site locally, none of the assets will load because it's looking for the files at the root of the filesystem.
+That will work just fine once you copy it to S3.
 3. Create an invalidation for the Cloudfront distribution.
 In Cloudfront:
     1. Open the Distribution
     2. Go to the Invalidations tab